petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/understanding-action-types.md

 {bdg-secondary}`Available Liferay 7.4 U32+ and GA32+`

 Use *Notification* actions to automate email notifications for Object events.
-To use this action type, your instance must have a [configured mail server](../../../../installation-and-upgrades/setting-up-liferay/configuring-mail.md) and at least one [notification template](../../../../process-automation/notifications/creating-notification-templates.md).
+Your instance requires a [configured mail server](../../../../installation-and-upgrades/setting-up-liferay/configuring-mail.md) and at least one [notification template](../../../../process-automation/notifications/creating-notification-templates.md).

-When you select this action type, you must select a notification template.
-This template determines the sender, recipient, and content for each email.
+A notification template is required to determine the sender, recipient, and content for each email.

 ![Select a notification template.](./understanding-action-types/images/03.png)